stefanspringer1/CXX2SwiftDemoLib/README.md

 You need:

-- Include the C++ interop core headers that ship as are part of the Swift distribution in your C++ project.
+- On Windows, you need to explicitely include the C++ interop core headers that ship as are part of the Swift distribution in your C++ project.
 You should add an include path to your clang compilation that points to something like `<SWIFT_TOOLCHAIN_DIR>/usr/lib/swift/`.
 - Include the CXX2SwiftDemoLib-Swift.h header in your C++ project.
 - Add the libCXX2SwiftDemoLib.\* libary file to your C++ project (quick solution: place it where the linker can find it, on macOS e.g. `/usr/local/lib` or the build directory).